SixZeroSevenNine/IOMMU/ASUS-Prime-X370-Pro.md

 4. Using a monitor's USB hub for keyboard/mouse doesn't work after monitor goes into sleep and wakes up.
 Mouse is dead and keyboard events are sent to both host and guest.
 5. VMs can be shut down and restarted without issues, didn't notice and PCI reset issues with the Gigabyte RX 570 nor the ASUS Strix GTX 970.

 **Future changes:**
 1. Remove the NVME SSD, it's overkill and it's isolated in its own IOMMU group, and add a NVME to PCI x16 adapter to be able to have three fully passed through video cards.
 The Be Quiet!
 Dark Base Pro 700 allows one GPU to be mounted vertically and if picked correctly, the case can fit another GPU using the [adapter](https://www.aliexpress.com/item/Riser-PCIE-3-0-x16-To-M2-NGFF-NVMe-SSD-M-2-PCI-e-16x-Riser/32830793343.html?spm=2114.search0104.3.27.4fd972acoCIszM&ws_ab_test=searchweb0_0,searchweb201602_2_10065_10068_10130_10547_319_317_10548_10696_453_10084_454_10083_433_10618_431_10139_10307_537_536_10059_10884_10887_100031_321_322_10103,searchweb201603_51,ppcSwitch_0&algo_expid=7ef7a311-26f5-4c64-a18f-7943660471d2-4&algo_pvid=7ef7a311-26f5-4c64-a18f-7943660471d2&transAbTest=ae803_3).
-2. Make it fully headless once #1 is implemented.
+2. Make it fully headless and a true server once #1 is implemented.
+3. Upgrade the CPU to a 12 core Ryzen 3.

 **References:**
 - [VFIO tips and tricks](https://vfio.blogspot.com/2014/09/vfio-interrupts-and-how-to-coax-windows.html)